HH-GAME-MM/HH-Club-Chat-Plus-Plus/README.md

 1) Install TamperMonkey browser extension (or your userscript extension of choice e.g. Greasemonkey)
 2) Click the URL: https://github.com/HH-GAME-MM/HH-Club-Chat-Plus-Plus/raw/main/HH-Club-Chat-Plus-Plus.user.js
 3) TamperMonkey should automatically prompt you to install/update the script.
 If it doesn't, open up the TamperMonkey Dashboard, go to the Utilities tab, scroll down to "Install from URL" and paste the URL in there
-4) Refresh the main page, restart the browser or log in to the game again for the script to take effect.
+4) Refresh the main page or log in to the game again for the script to take effect.

 ## Features
 **HELP**